Research

 Working Papers

-Monetary Transmission Through The Housing Sector, with Daniel Albuquerque and Jamie Lenney
+Monetary Transmission in a HANK Model with Housing and Rental Sectors, with Daniel Albuquerque and Jamie Lenney

 Winners and Losers from Monetary Policy: Evidence from the UK Rental Market, with Morgane Richard